erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/notifications/index.md

 <!-- add-breadcrumbs -->
-# Email Alerts
+# Notifications

-You can configure various email alerts in your system to remind you of important activities such as:
+You can configure various Notifications in your system to remind you of important activities such as:

 1. Completion date of a Task.
 2. Expected Delivery Date of a Sales Order.